opendocsg/slw-judgments-backfill/2012_SGHC_197/report.md

 112    It bears remembering that the plaintiff knew the values of the assets in the ML Trust and the 1999 BNP Trust by September and November 2004 respectively.
 Indeed, she was engaged in protracted correspondence with the respective trustees between mid-2004 and 2005 on such issues as advances from the two trusts for the maintenance and education of the children, and her interpretation of the Protector provisions in the 1999 BNP Trust.
 She had even asserted her rights as the children’s guardian under trust law in her correspondence with Merrill Lynch.
 Therefore the plaintiff well knew her rights.
 Yet, she took no action against either defendant at any of the milestones set out in [111].
 In such a scenario, the second defendant cited two English cases, _Stafford v Stafford_ [1857] 44 ER 697 and _Allcard v Skinner_ [1887] 36 Ch D 145 for the proposition that a presumption of knowledge of her rights arose against the plaintiff who knew enough relevant facts and could have/should have pursued her claim.
 If she failed to exercise her rights earlier than November 2009, she should not be granted any relief by this court.

-113    Closer to home, there is the case of _Re Estate of Tan Kow Quee_ [2007] 2 SLR(R) 417 where the plaintiff beneficiaries’ claim was made in 2006, 50 years after the intestate passed away in 1956.
+113    Closer to home, there is the case of _Re Estate of Tan Kow Quee_ <span class="citation">[2007] 2 SLR(R) 417</span> where the plaintiff beneficiaries’ claim was made in 2006, 50 years after the intestate passed away in 1956.
 By then, both the original administrators of the estate had passed away.
 Although the plaintiffs’ claim was not time barred under ss 22(1)(b) and 23(a) of the Limitations Act (Cap 163, 1996 Rev Ed), Sunderash Menon JC nevertheless held that because of the considerable delay of 50 years and there had been partial distribution of the estate, it would be unconscionable to allow the claim to proceed.

-114    Even though a claim may not be time barred, this court had held in _British and Malayan Trustees Ltd v Sindo Realty Pte Ltd_ [1998] 1 SLR(R) 903 that it can still be defeated by laches.
+114    Even though a claim may not be time barred, this court had held in _British and Malayan Trustees Ltd v Sindo Realty Pte Ltd_ <span class="citation">[1998] 1 SLR(R) 903</span> that it can still be defeated by laches.
 This would be so where as in this case, the first defendant has changed her position to her detriment.
-The Court of Appeal in _Tay Joo Sing v Ku Yu Sang_ [1994] 1 SLR(R) 765 adopted the same view.
+The Court of Appeal in _Tay Joo Sing v Ku Yu Sang_ <span class="citation">[1994] 1 SLR(R) 765</span> adopted the same view.

 **_Has the first defendant changed her position due to the plaintiff’s inaction for so many years?_**